 Because of the port and its connection with the rest of the globe, Rotterdam has attracted people from all over the world for decades already.
 Nowadays over 170 different nationalities call the city their home.
 The population has become so diverse that Rotterdam has become part of a worldwide family of Majority-Minority cities - cities in which more than half of the population has a migration background.
-And, not just the the amount of nationalities has increased: as generations pass, also the diversity within the different migrant groups has become increasingly complex.
+And, not just the amount of nationalities has increased: as generations pass, also the diversity within the different migrant groups has become increasingly complex.
 This increased diversity, or Superdiversity, makes the city interesting, dynamic and attractive, but also creates social tensions.
 There are huge differences in income, housing situation and development opportunities between the various groups in the city.
 The spatial spread across the city is also beginning to show signs of segregation.
-During these two weeks we aim to understand this Superdiverse reality through photography in combination with participatory research: observation, walks and talks.
+During these two weeks, we aim to understand this Superdiverse reality through photography in combination with participatory research: observation, walks and talks.
 We ask you to step up to people and engage with them in conversation about what they are doing and how they are living, and to capture hidden, unlocked experiences and phenomena about their life.
-Can we find out together what binds different groups? - This workshop is also offered as a stand-alone course.
-More info soon.
+Can we find out together what binds different groups?

 Just as many cities around the world, Rotterdam has the ambition to become green, sustainable and resilient.
-All around the city we see projects being developed to transform this car-dominated city, into an attractive and green environment for all its in habitants, while simultaneously aiming to increase the awareness about climate change and sea-level rise.
+All around the city we see projects being developed to transform this car-dominated city, into an attractive and green environment for all its inhabitants, while simultaneously aiming to increase awareness about climate change and sea-level rise.
 But is it enough?
 During this thematic block, we’ll dive into the Anthropocene – the geological era marking the dominant human impact on the Earth systems.
-Trough four philosophical viewpoints that one can have of this age of mankind, and while confronting the causes and effects of climate change, biodiversity loss, land use change et cetera, we will try to bring the effects of our actions close to home, literally and painfully.
-We’ll use our collective knowledge and imagination to improve, layer and enrich our worldview, to understand our own cities and countries and to develop our own position vis a vis the new normal of the and how we as humans need or want to act. - This workshop is also offered as a stand-alone course.
-More info soon.
+Through four philosophical viewpoints that one can have of this age of mankind, and while confronting the causes and effects of climate change, biodiversity loss, land-use change et cetera, we will try to bring the effects of our actions close to home, literally and painfully.
+We’ll use our collective knowledge and imagination to improve, layer and enrich our worldview, to understand our own cities and countries and to develop our own position vis a vis the new normal of the and how we as humans need or want to act.

 WK9 TAKE POSITION (28 MAR - 01 APR 2022)